mmccoyd/hillside_amoeba_choc14/README.md

 The PCBs are 13.7 wide x 16 mm deep.

-That is only as wide as the bottom of a choc switch, but provides a small top and bottom lip to prevent removal of the switch from pulling the PCB out of the key well.
+That is only as wide as the bottom of a choc switch, but adds a small top and bottom lip to prevent removal of the switch from pulling the PCB out of the key well.
 Side notches serve to keep the top to bottom position aligned with the keyboard-body switch-socket hole and to